duckdb/duckdb-web/docs/extensions/httpfs/s3api.md

 Again, to query a file using the above secret, simply query any `s3://` prefixed file.

 DuckDB also allows specifying a specific chain using the `CHAIN` keyword.
-This takes a `;` separated list of providers that will be tried in order.
+This takes a semicolon-separated list (`a;b;c`) of providers that will be tried in order.
 For example:

 ```sql
 CREATE SECRET secret3 (